 Blood tests alone cannot provide a diagnosis.
 You will need to have a biopsy of the temporal artery.
 This is a surgical procedure that can be done as an outpatient.

 You may also have other tests, including:

-Getting prompt treatment can help prevent severe problems such as blindness or even stroke.
+Getting prompt treatment can help prevent severe problems such as blindness.

-Most of the time, you will receive corticosteroids such as prednisone by mouth.
+When giant cell arteritis is suspected, you will receive corticosteroids, such as prednisone, by mouth.
 These medicines are often started even before a biopsy is done.
 You may also be told to take aspirin.

 Most people begin to feel better within a few days after starting treatment.
+The dose of corticosteroids will be cut back very slowly.
 However, you will need to take medicine for 1 to 2 years.
-The dose of corticosteroids will be cut back very slowly.

 Long-term treatment with corticosteroids can make bones thinner and increase your chance of a fracture.
 You will need to take the following steps to protect your bone strength.